Flight of Souls

 The Flight of Souls

-In Mexican lore, the Monarch butterfly is said to represent the souls of the dead.
-In conjunction with the Community Altar — a traditional Mexican Dia de Los Muertos ofrenda – Denton’s Day of the Dead Festival presents the Flight of Souls, a mass release of live Monarch butterflies to commemorate and honor the dead.
+In 2019, Denton’s Day of the Dead Festival debuted the Flight of Souls – the release of 100 live Monarch butterflies to commemorate and honor the dead.